OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - Make sure that all logging is removed or guarded as described in ["Testing for Debugging Code and Verbose Error Logging" for iOS]{TODO: whatlinkshouldbehere?}.
 - For Objective-C, in case of a high-risk application: create your own exception handler which cleans out any secret that should not be easily retrieved.
 The handler that can be set through `NSSetUncaughtExceptionHandler`.
 - When using Swift, make sure that you do not use `try!` unless you have made sure that there really cannot be any error in the method the throwing method that is being called.
-- When using Swift, make sure that the error does not propagate too far off.
+- When using Swift, make sure that the error does not propagate too far off through intermediate methods.

 #### References